core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## Principles

-The Resource Directory is primarily a tool to make discovery operations more efficient than querying /.well-known/core on all connected devices, or across boundaries that would be limiting those operations.
+The RD is primarily a tool to make discovery operations more efficient than querying /.well-known/core on all connected devices, or across boundaries that would be limiting those operations.

 It provides information about resources hosted by other devices that could otherwise only be obtained by directly querying the /.well-known/core resource on these other devices, either by a unicast request or a multicast request.

-Information SHOULD only be stored in the resource directory if it can be obtained by querying the described device's /.well-known/core resource directly.
+Information SHOULD only be stored in the RD if it can be obtained by querying the described device's /.well-known/core resource directly.

-Data in the resource directory can only be provided by the device which hosts those data or a dedicated Commissioning Tool (CT).
+Data in the RD can only be provided by the device which hosts those data or a dedicated Commissioning Tool (CT).
 These CTs are thought to act on behalf of endpoints too constrained, or generally unable, to present that information themselves.
-No other client can modify data in the resource directory.
-Changes to the information in the Resource Directory do not propagate automatically back to the web servers from where the information originated.
+No other client can modify data in the RD.
+Changes to the information in the RD do not propagate automatically back to the web servers from where the information originated.

 ## Architecture

-The resource directory architecture is illustrated in {{fig-arch}}.
-A Resource Directory (RD) is used as a repository of registrations describing resources hosted on other web servers, also called endpoints (EP).
+The RD architecture is illustrated in {{fig-arch}}.
+An RD is used as a repository of registrations describing resources hosted on other web servers, also called endpoints (EP).
 An endpoint is a web server associated with a scheme, IP address and port.
 A physical node may host one or more endpoints.
 The
-RD implements a set of REST interfaces for endpoints to register and maintain resource directory registrations, and for endpoints to lookup resources from the RD.
+RD implements a set of REST interfaces for endpoints to register and maintain RD registrations, and for endpoints to lookup resources from the RD.
 An RD can be logically segmented by the use of Sectors.

 A mechanism to discover an RD using CoRE Link Format {{RFC6690}} is defined.